crmathieu/daq/README.md

 offset 15:  1 reserved byte
 ```

-A data packet has a default length of 256 bytes and therefore can hold up to (256/16) - 1 = **15** datapoints.
+A data packet payload has a default length of 256 bytes and therefore can hold up to 256 / 16 = **16** datapoints.
-If the vehicle needs to send more datapoints than a packet can hold, the vehicle data muxer will automatically take car of breaking down the whole set of datapoints though multiple packets.
-Of course, it is also possible to create longer packets to hold more datapoints.
+Since the vehicle needs to send more datapoints than a packet can hold, the vehicle data muxer will automatically take car of breaking down the whole set of datapoints though multiple packets.
+It is also possible to create longer packets to hold more datapoints by changing in the file _daq/packages/data/packet.go_ the value of the constant **PACKET_PAYLOAD_LENGTH** to a multiple of 256.

 ### Ground station